-Being pregnant and giving birth will change your life forever in a way you can’t even start to imagine and soon you will be talking about your life in terms of “before having kids” and “after having kids.”
-This does not mean that you can’t be fit and look gorgeous soon after giving birth though.
+Being pregnant and giving birth will change your life forever in a way you can’t even start to imagine, and soon you will be talking about your life in terms of “before having kids” and “after having kids.”
+This does not mean that you can’t be fit and look gorgeous soon after giving birth, though.
 Even if you feel your body has transformed a lot, do not exaggerate with exercising after pregnancy.

 Pregnancy and delivery are all different:

-Each pregnancy is different and the way our bodies react after pregnancy is different from person to person, or even from pregnancy to pregnancy of the same person.
-Be kind with yourself, listen to your body needs and try to accommodate to the new circumstances.
-Before starting a new workout routine or even return to your old routine, consult with your OB doctor or a professional health consultant.
-Six weeks after giving birth your body will be intensively recovering, so don’t push your limits too hard, whether you had a vaginal birth or a cesarean (C-Section).
+Each pregnancy is different, and the way our bodies react after pregnancy is different from person to person, or even from pregnancy to pregnancy of the same person.
+Be kind with yourself, listen to your body needs, and try to accommodate to the new circumstances.
+Before starting a new workout routine, or even return to your old routine, consult with your OB doctor or a professional health consultant.
+Six weeks after giving birth, your body will be intensively recovering, so don’t push your limits too hard, whether you had a vaginal birth or a cesarean (C-Section).

 I can’t even stress the importance of exercising after giving birth.
 First of all, it will help your body recover faster.
 Your abdominal muscles were separated by the pregnancy and need to return to the natural position.
 The extra weight and the pregnancy hormones affected your joints and ligaments, so pay extra attention to the way you move around.
 You may experience back pain after vaginal birth, so this is another reason for concern.
-The pelvic floor is also weakened during pregnancy.
+The pelvic floor is weakened during pregnancy.
 Although some of these issues will resolve by themselves with time, some will not, and it is better to support this process through light exercises.

 What can you do, and better not do?

-You might also try some easy yoga routines or even some Pilates if you are used to it.
+You might also try some gentle yoga routines or even some Pilates if you are used to it.
 There are also specially designed workouts for new moms.
 The important thing is to battle the tendency to stay only inside and doze off every time the baby sleeps.
-Rest is important, of course, but try to reserve at least 30 minutes to boost your energy through a workout.
+Rest is essential, of course, but try to reserve at least 30 minutes to boost your energy through a workout.

 Exercises to avoid initially: